fdwulftange/fdwulftange/README.md

 -
 - 👀 I’m interested in particle physics, quantum mechanics and nuclear fusion.
 I would love to work at a nuclear fusion reactor or in the particle astrophysics field.
 -
-- 🌱 I’m currently learning neutrino physics, specifically studying an outside the standard model called the sterile neutrino,
--    which is a dark matter candidate.
+- 🌱 I’m currently learning neutrino physics, specifically studying an outside the standard model particle called the sterile neutrino, which is a dark matter candidate.
 -
 - 💞️ I’m looking to collaborate on particle physics research!
 I would also love to learn how to work with computational plasma models for fusion reactors.
 -
 - 📫 How to reach me, Email: fdwulftange@gmail.com, or fmunguiawulftang@sandiego.edu.